Marketing to Doctors, Part 2: Messaging & Segmentation

 For instance, specialties correlate to:

 Market Size.
 How many specialists are there in the US?
-There are approximately 500,000 active primary care physicians in the US versus 6,100 geriatric specialists.
+There are approximately 545,000 active primary care physicians in the US, compared with 7,300 geriatric specialists.
 Need to know how many specialists there are in any given specialty?
 Check out this great resource from the American Association of Medical Colleges.

 Gender.
 Is there a strong gender bias in this specialty?
-While the 2021-2022 year was the first year, women became the majority of medical school graduates, in that same year only 37% of active doctors were women.
-Some specialties are much more slanted: nearly 60% of active OB/GYNs and pediatricians are women, but only 8% of urologists are female.
+While the 2021-2022 year was the first in which women became the majority of medical school graduates, only 37% of active doctors were women that year.
+Now in 2026, women remain the majority of medical student enrollees for the seventh consecutive year at 55%, but only 38% of active doctors identify as women.
+Some specialties are much more skewed: nearly 88.6% of active OB/GYNs are women, but only 12.9% of orthopedic sports medicine doctors are female.

 Don’t hesitate to rewrite your pitch entirely to address different specialties—even if your product isn’t clinical in nature.